Ghost Meringues Cake

 Making Meringues- Tips for Success

-This recipe is very easy, but I wanted to share a few tips to ensure that everything goes smoothly!
+This recipe is very easy, but here are a few important tips to keep in mind!

 - Any trace of fat/grease inside of your mixing bowl or on your whisk attachment will prevent the egg whites from whipping up.
 You also want to be very careful when separating your eggs that no egg yolk makes it into the egg white mixture.
 This can also interfere with the egg whites whipping up as it should.